james-maloney/vim_files/README.md

 Vim Files
 =========

-Files I use to set Vim
+Files I use to set up Vim